 - Obtain your free credit report annually and review your credit history to ensure it is accurate;

 - Use an updated security program to protect your computer; and

 - Be careful about where and how you conduct financial transactions, for example don’t use an unsecured Wi-Fi network because someone might be able to access the information you are transmitting or viewing.

-To view full article click here.
+To view full article on cybersecurity click here.

 Other Tips For Added Protection

 - When you are writing checks to pay on your credit card accounts, DO NOT put the complete account number on the "For" line.
 Instead, just put the last four numbers.
 The credit card company knows the rest of the number and anyone who might be handling your check as it passes through all the check processing channels won't have access to it.